MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-lessons-outcomes.md

 ### Lesson 4: Overview of GitHub

-Understanding and learning what is GitHub, what are the different types of GitHub accounts, and how to use Git remote repo with GitHub.
+Understanding and learning what is GitHub, what are the different types of GitHub accounts, and how to host you git repo on GitHub.

-Also, understand how to interact with Azure Repo, and GitHub using different IDEs like Visual Studio and Visual Studio Code.
+Also, understand how to interact with Azure Repos and GitHub using different IDEs like Visual Studio and Visual Studio Code(VS code).

 Also, apply and implement the following demos/exercises.
 - Use git remote repo with GitHub.
-- Work with git using IDE (Visual Studio) to interact with Azure Repo and GitHub.
+- Work with git using IDE (Visual Studio) to interact with Azure Repo and GitHub using (Team Explorer).
-- Work with git using IDE (VS Code) to interact with Azure Repo.
+- Work with git using IDE (VS Code) to interact with Azure Repo and GitHub using and visualize git repo using git graph extention.

 **Note:  You can find more details about this module demos on demos/labs page**